3 Questions to Ask a Leadership Talent Provider

 Access our white paper on project leadership here.

-1. “What do you prioritize (And How Do You Find THem)?”
+1. “What Traits Do you prioritize (And How Do You Find THem)?”

 When building a list of project management candidates, traditional staffing firms focus on technical expertise and certifiable skills.
 Unfortunately, that is not a recipe for a successful acquisition.